janbrogger/EpiOneClick/README.md

 Look up the "demo" script.

 1. Change the Matlab path to the directory of this tool
+2. Edit folders in "EpiOneClickSettings.m".
-2. Call the EpiOneClick method, for example: EpiOneClick('example-eeg\janbrogger.e');
+3. Call the EpiOneClick method, for example: EpiOneClick('example-eeg\janbrogger.e');

 # Bullet points for successful annotation:
 -Choose optimal channel.